DearestDreamWish/Suicide-Cure/README.md

 5. If you feel disturbed, then try listening to music, search for keywords for what you think could help or make you feel real.
 6. Construct a pattern of where you make rythms while thinking heavy.
 7. Get into reading manga or manwha, or watch anime.
 There are many lists for different genres, try searching for keywords.
-8. Let your fantasy guide you to relief.
+8. Let your nonnegative fantasy guide you to relief.